How to prepare your development application(Back to top)

 If the development has minor or no environmental impact, the statement may be included on the DA form.

-While completing the Statement of Environmental Effects, care needs to be taken to address the 'Access Guidelines For Small Business' which can be accessed here.
+While completing the statement of environmental effects, care needs to be taken to address the access guidelines for small business

 When lodging your DA you must submit a completed application form along with verified consent from all of the registered owners including details of the proposed development.